-- Install straps or additional clips to securely fasten your roof to the frame structure.
-This will reduce roof damage.
+- Install straps or additional clips to securely fasten your roof to the frame's structure to reduce roof damage.

-- Be sure trees and shrubs around your home are well trimmed. • Clear loose and clogged rain gutters and downspouts.
+- Clear loose and clogged rain gutters and downspouts.

-- Determine how and where to secure your boat.
+- Determine how and where to secure your vehicles and boat.

-- Consider building a safe room.
+- Consider building a safe room or storm shelter.